slamice/wri/fiction/Other stories/Commuter.md

 "Ah, siento.
 No Inglés" Her face puckered a sad smile.
 Her son looked out the window and Samir nodded out two thank yous.

-As the people moved on and into each other so did Samir's sighs.
+As the people moved on and into each other, so did Samir's sighs.
 People from all corners of the earth bobbled, hopped, dashed, dragged themselves into his car.
 Each station was dirtier than the others, then cleaner.
 The cars were packed with silent bodies or bizarre ones.
 Eventually Samir grew bored of sitting and standing.
 He began to feel stale and bland on top of the panic.
 He got up, navigating each crowded compartment.

 He frowned at the stupid windows that were too stuck to open but only saw his life speeding by, the blur behind the dirty glass.
 The other passengers were in the glass too.
 It's not that they weren't hospitable.
 They weren't but, anyway they had to be somewhere in the world.